10 Best Adhesive Removers of 2023 — Reviews & Top Picks

 Goo Gone can be used on surfaces like hard surfaces, carpets, and fabric (except silk).
 It removes stickers, wax, markers, crayons, glue, and tar well.
 It is safe to use on cars, but the company recommends testing it on a small surface first.

 It works well to remove residue fast but takes repeated applications and a scraper to get labels/stickers completely removed.
 It also leaves an oily residue that requires soap to remove.
 It doesn’t have an overpowering odor and is formulated to be non-staining.

 5. Uni-Solve 402500 Adhesive Remover

 Uni-solve is for the removal of adhesive residue from the skin.
-It will soften the adhesive from tapes, films, and appliances, allowing for easier removal with less risk of trauma.
-It is not to be used on open skin, since it contains alcohol and will cause irritation and a burning sensation.
+It softens the adhesive from tapes, films, and appliances, allowing for easier removal with less risk of trauma.
+It should not be used on open wounds since it contains alcohol and will cause irritation and a burning sensation.